christianjuth/expo-automated-screenshots/README.md

 ### Navigation Setup

-Since screenshots are generated trough the browser, you will need to configure paths for each screen you want to reach.
+Since screenshots are generated through the browser, you will need to configure paths for each screen you want to reach.
 Additionally, I changed `navigation/AppNavigator.web.js` to not use the hash router because that is what I prefer.

 ```javascript
 const StaticStack = createStackNavigator(